-STATE OF)
+STATE OF) SS.:

-) SS.: COUNTY OF)
+COUNTY OF)

-, deposes and says (Name of Individual)

-that he is one of the members of the firm of ·

-(Limited Liability Company)
+, deposes and says (Name of Individual) that he is one of the members of the firm of (Limited Liability Company)

-and knows the contents thereof; and that the s knowledge.
-The grounds of deponent's belief re stated upon his own personal knowledge are ched application; that he has read the foregoing application name is true and complete and accurate to the best of his elative to all matters in the said application which are not investigations which deponent has caused to be made tion as well as information acquired by deponent in the poks and papers of said limited liability company.
+and knows the contents thereof; and that the sknowledge.
+The grounds of deponent's belief restated upon his own personal knowledge are ched application; that he has read the foregoing application same is true and complete and accurate to the best of his elative to all matters in the said application which are not investigations which deponent has caused to be made tion as well as information acquired by deponent in the books and papers of said limited liability company.

-Sworn to before me this, 20
+Sworn to before me this

-(Materia Bukka)

-(Notary Public)
+day of , 20